tcrayford/thought-leaders/README.md

 Fork this repo and send a pull request.
 Myself and/or other approved TLs will review submissions.
 You can also [file a new issue](https://github.com/PharkMillups/thought-leaders/issues/new) asking to add a specific thought leader.
 Make sure to be explicit.
 Additionally, you can add areas of expertise to existing thought leaders that may have been overlooked.

+### Disclaimer

+In case it isn't obvious, this is a joke.
+What's worse, it's riddled with insides jokes.
+If your name ends up on here and you don't want it to be, tell me and I'll happily remove it.
+If for some reason this joke upsets you, I'm sorry.
+Email me and tell me why so we can talk about it.

 ### The Thought Leaders (and the areas in which they lead thoughts)

 * [Andy Gross](https://twitter.com/argv0) - Distributed Systems, United 1K Benefits, Dive Bars.